-Services that are covered for you What you must pay when you get these services Chiropractic services (Medicare-covered) Covered services include: • We cover only manual manipulation of the spine to correct subluxation \$0 copayment for each visit.
-Prior authorization rules Medicare-covered chiropractic services are covered only through your assigned medical group. apply Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
-You are covered for up to 20 visits per year of routine chiropractic services (combined with acupuncture services).
-You must use SCAN Desert Health Plan's contracted routine chiropractic provider. \$10 copayment for each office visit for up to 20 visits per year.
-Prior authorization rules apply You do not need a referral for an initial chiropractic visit.
-Any subsequent visits require prior authorization.
-This benefit does not apply to your maximum out-of-pocket amount.
-Cognifit Cognifit is an online program that offers a series of mental activities designed to strengthen attention, memory and other skills that are so important as we age. \$0 copayment Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
+What you must pay when you get these services Services that are covered for you Chiropractic services (Medicare-covered) Covered services include: In-Network We cover only manual manipulation of the spine to correct \$0 copayment for each subluxation visit.
+Medicare-covered chiropractic services are covered only Out-of-Network through your assigned medical group.
+Not covered Cognifit Cognifit is an online program that offers a series of mental \$0 copayment activities designed to strengthen attention, memory and other skills that are so important as we age.
+Cognifit provides: Mental games that focus on keeping your brain in shape by improving attention, memory, brain speed, intelligence, navigation, and communication skills.
 Exercises tailored to your unique brain.
-Using a special method, each exercise adapts in difficulty as you use it, so you're always working at the optimum level where you are most likely to improve your performance.
-Round-the-clock access.
+Using a special method, each exercise adapts in difficulty as you use it, so you're always working at the optimum level where you are most likely to improve your performance. · Round-the-clock access.
 Cognifit is available online 24 hours a day, seven days week, so you can use it whenever it's convenient for you.
-To register for Cognifit, you'll first need to create a One Pass account by visiting YourOnePass.com and following the instructions to sign up.
-After you register, you can access Cognifit directly at any time from a computer, tablet or smartphone.
-This benefit does not apply to your maximum out-of-pocket
+To register for Cognifit, you'll first need to create a One Pass